 Salamah College continued utilising the funding scheme provided by the federal government for an Intensive Learning Support Program to support the students who were affected the most due to the pandemic.
+The school organised after hours classes to boost the literacy and numeracy skills of the students.

-School-based instructional leadership support will consist of the following components: schoolbased professional learning in literacy and numeracy, instructional coaching, parent workshops, and early literacy and numeracy screening tools.
+School-based instructional leadership support consists of the following components: school-based professional learning in literacy and numeracy, instructional coaching, parent workshops, and early literacy and numeracy screening tools.
 Through the instructional coaching component, AIS consultants provide direct support to Instructional Leaders in assisting teachers to refine their classroom practice by reflecting on teaching strengths, modelling evidence-based teaching strategies, observing teaching, providing constructive feedback and collaboratively planning lessons.
 The screening tools for K-2 developed by AISNSW assists teachers to map early literacy and numeracy skills across their class and supports them to gauge the range of early reading and number sense skills children demonstrate.
 Instructional Leaders will be supported to assist teachers to pinpoint students' needs, monitor progress, support whole class programming and promptly identify students at risk, within a Response to Intervention (RTI) framework.
 Lesson observations are conducted formally and informally to identify areas for further development, make recommendations, and monitor teacher progress throughout the Year.
 Classroom Teachers are becoming more reflective practitioners through lesson evaluations and feedback sessions.